Triple Your Impact This Holiday Season

 Join us for good, green fun!

 Growing Connections is a free gardening program designed exclusively for people with early-stage dementia and for their care partners.
-Choose the day that works best for you for the entire spring program.
 The classes focus on learning and having fun in the moment.
 We provide a light snack and plenty of social time for you to connect with your classmates.
 No garden, gardening experience, or green thumb required!
+Six-week sessions are typically offered in the spring and fall and are held at the Hopkins Activity Center in Hopkins, MN.

 This series of classes is offered by the University of Minnesota Extension Master Gardeners of Hennepin County, in partnership with the Alzheimer’s Association.